 Pick the right organisation and (there may only be one) and click “Select”;

 Use the search symbol to look up the locations available for you to select, pick the right one and click “Select”; please note that the Regulatory entitlement (Orphan Designation) will be granted to the address of this location and the relevant organisation.
+NOTE: it is strongly recommended to use only one location (normally the legal seat of the organisation) for all IRIS submissions, RPIs and regulatory entitlements.
+This simplifies your management of submissions in IRIS.

 “Choose Submission Type” is now coloured blue and 3 mandatory fields (marked with a red asterisk “*”) appear labelled “Organisation” “Location” and “Submission Type” (the first two only if you are applying on behalf of an organisation).
 Use the search symbol to look up the submission types available, click on the appropriate submission type and then on “Select”.